circleci/circleci-docs/jekyll/_cci2/arm-resources.md

 For pricing and availability check out our [Pricing](https://circleci.com/pricing/) page.

-At this moment, Arm resources are only available on our cloud offering.
-If you are a CircleCI Server customer and are looking to try Arm resources, consider creating a CircleCI Cloud account, or contact your Customer Success Manager to request Arm on Server.
+At this moment, ARM resources are only available on our cloud offering.
+If you are a CircleCI Server customer and are looking to try ARM resources, consider creating a CircleCI Cloud account, or contact your Customer Success Manager to request Arm on Server.

 ## Using Arm resources

-Update your `.circleci/config.yml` file to use Arm resources.
+Update your `.circleci/config.yml` file to use ARM resources.
 Consider the example config:

 ```yaml
 # .circleci/config.yml